Our Response to COVID-19

 Catholic Charities NH is taking numerous measures to continually ensure the health, safety and well-being of our staff and those we serve amid the evolving COVID-19 outbreak.
 This page will be continually updated.

 Across the organization:

 - We continue to closely monitor the situation and its potential impact on our facilities, staff, clients, volunteers and residents.
 We are strictly adhering to the guidelines, regulations and recommended protocols from the World Health Organization, public health agencies and local, state and federal government.

 - Our leadership team continually meets and communicates around-the-clock to adapt and respond as needed.
 We also remain in regular communication with our staff, Board of Trustees, the Diocese of Manchester, community partners and other stakeholders.

 - We have a robust response plan, in collaboration with health officials and city and state leaders, in the event a case is detected among staff, residents or clients, or within any of our facilities.
 Staff with cold-like symptoms, potential exposure to COVID-19 and/or travel to high-risk areas are being asked to self-quarantine for at least two weeks.

 - We continue to educate staff and volunteers on preventive measures and best practices to maintain a clean and healthy environment, both in the workplace and at home.
 Our facilities are cleaned and sanitized on a regular basis.

-- We are preparing to transition non-essential staff to virtual work settings.
+- We have transitioned non-essential staff to virtual work settings.
 Additionally, we are proactively developing a plan to ensure our essential staffing levels remain in place through the crisis, as needed.

 - We have suspended any events, meetings or gatherings of more than ten people.
 In-person staff meetings are moving to virtual environments.

 Specific program updates: